 Meadow Montessori strongly believes that “the work of the home”, family time/other relationships, and extra-curricular sports and activities such as dance and soccer are extremely valuable to a child.
 Children also need unscheduled “down-time”.
 Our “no homework” policy supports the time it takes after-school to enjoy the life as a child today.

 Your child’s teacher understands the learning style and personality of each student.
 When it comes time for a student to join another classroom, teacher assignments are thought out very carefully.
 As part of the process, teachers observe each other’s classrooms.
-Over a series of meetings, the teachers and the Head of School thoughtfully determine placements.
+Over a series of meetings, the teachers and administration thoughtfully determine placements.

 It is important that parents trust the judgment inherent in this process.
 Therefore, please do not request specific teachers.
 Placements will be made at the sole discretion of Meadow Montessori School.
 Enrollment Contracts entered into with the school are not contingent upon classroom placement or personnel.
 The school cannot honor enrollment contingent upon a requested teacher.